observatorycontrolsystem/ingester/README.md

 #### Exceptions

-Exceptions raised by the ingester code are described in the `ingester.exceptions` module.
+Exceptions raised by the ingester code are described in the `lco_ingester.exceptions` module.

 ## Examples
 Triple arrows (>>>) are used to show the output of a function.